 Section 8 Notice

-The Section 8 Notice can be used if the tenant falls into rent arrears.
-Under the Housing Act, if the tenant is in rent arrears of at least two months or more (or eight weeks for a weekly tenancy), at the date of the service of this notice, and at the date of any court hearing, you’re entitled to an order for possession as of right.
+The Lawpack Section 8 Notice can be used if the tenant falls into rent arrears.
+Under normal circumstances, if the tenant is in rent arrears of at least two months or more (or eight weeks for a weekly tenancy), at the date of the service of this notice, and at the date of any court hearing, you’re entitled to an order for possession as of right.
+However under temporary Coronavirus legislation the notice period has changed to:(a) 4 weeks where arrears are at least 6 months and (b) 6 months where arrears are less than 6 months.

 If the notice is being served by your letting agent, then, ideally, the agent’s address should appear as well as your own (unless your address is c/o the agent).